czroth/czroth/README.md

 * I've travelled to Italy, Scotland, Germany, Czechia, Lebanon, Mexico, Japan, Greece, Croatia, and Portugal.

+* I'm learning Italian with [Rocket Languages](https://app.rocketlanguages.com/).
+I'm currently progressing from A1 to A2.

 ## Working Together

 Here are a few things to know about me to help us get started working together.